You just found the perfect recipe for chicken pot pie, and you’re so excited to get cooking.

 There are some great benefits to swapping out peas for red cabbage!
 Red cabbage is full of antioxidants and other nutrients that can keep you healthy.

 And it’s colorful too!
 Red cabbage has a great purple hue that will add some extra pop to your pot pie.

 3. Green beans

-When you use green beans as a substitute, though, there are a couple things to keep in mind.
+When you use green beans (See Also: things to make with canned green beans) as a substitute, though, there are a couple things to keep in mind.

 First, if you can find the thinner French-style green beans (haricots verts), those will cook about 20% faster than regular green beans.